 You wear your aligners for 22 hours each day only taking them out to eat or brush your teeth.
 You receive a series of sets of aligners during your treatment, changing them every two weeks or as directed.
 Scheduling regular check-ins with one of our dentists ensures that the adjustments are progressing correctly.

-If you’re interested in straightening your smile, call our office or book an appointment online.
+If you’re interested in straightening your smile, call our office to book an appointment.